thingsboard/thingsboard.github.io/docs/trendz/anomaly/build.md

     - **Behavior-based:** Captures overall patterns and trends in the data.
     - **Feature-based:** Focuses on specific measurements or attributes derived from the data.

-- **Aggregation:** Function used to summarize data within a segment (AVG, MIN, MAX, SUM, COUNT).
+- **Aggregation (Applicable only for Behavior-based Comparison Type):** Function used to summarize data within a segment (AVG, MIN, MAX, SUM, COUNT).
-- **Aggregation Points:** Number of points considered when calculating aggregations.
+- **Aggregation Points (Applicable only for Behavior-based Comparison Type):** Number of points considered when calculating aggregations.

 #### Anomaly Detection Settings